Shuilin123/Fundamentals-of-deep-learning/qualification trials/readme.md

    - Create a pie chart showing the proportion of electricity consumption by industry for H1 2023
    - Label the chart with electricity consumption values and percentages
    - Export the chart as 6-4.jpg
+### Special Instructions
+  This is a domestic company's internal selection of data analysis pen test questions, mainly using pandas for data analysis is very suitable for novice practice.
+However, because the relevant confidentiality regulations only disclose the implementation code, the data is not visible.
+If you need it, You must provide a reasonable reason.